dortania/vanilla-laptop-guide-legacy/OpenCore/Opencore-config.plist/broadwell.md

   * Path to the `info.plist` hidden within the kext
   * ex: `Contents/Info.plist`

-**Emulate**: Needed for spoofing unsupported CPUs like Pentiums and Celerons
+**Emulate**: Needed for spoofing unsupported CPUs like desktop Pentiums and Celerons

 * **CpuidMask**: When set to Zero, original CPU bit will be used
   * `<Clover_FCPUID_Extended_to_4_bytes_Swapped_Bytes> | 00 00 00 00 | 00 00 00 00 | 00 00 00 00`